jin-guo/COMP599_Fall2021/Project/Instructions.md

 * **Conceptual Analysis of Potential Problems** (3 pages max): Describe the process you used to analyze possible feedback loops, fairness, and attacks.
 Identify at least 2 potential issues each.
 For each feedback loop, explain what might happen and what the positive or negative consequences are, and how it could be detected.
 For each fairness issue, describe the potential problem, the used notion of fairness, how it could be detected, and how it can be reduced.
 For each potential attack, describe the attack scenario, how it could be detected, how it could be mitigated or made harder to exploit, and what could be done once detected.
 * **Analysis of Problems in Log Data** (2 pages max): Briefly describe how you analyzed one potential issue (either feedback loop, fairness, or attack) in the telemetry data of your system.
 Summarize your key findings, including negative results.
 Provide pointers to the artifacts behind your analysis for details (ideally links to files on Github).
 * **Reflection on Recommendation Service** (1 page max): Looking back at the entire project in which you have designed, implemented, deployed, and monitored the recommendation service.
 What parts were the most challenging?
 Which aspects are still unstable and would require additional investment if you had to deploy the recommendation service at scale in production?
 How would you address these issues if you had more time and more resources?
-* **Reflection on teamwork** (1 page max): Think back on your team's teamwork throughout this project.
+* **Reflection on Teamwork** (1 page max): Think back on your team's teamwork throughout this project.
 What went well or less well in the team assignments?
 What were some of the main challenges you faced in teamwork?
 What could have been done better in your future collaboration in other teams?
-* **Team contributions and meeting notes** (2 pages max): Briefly describe how do you divided the work?
+* **Individual Contributions and Meeting Notes** (2 pages max): Briefly describe how do you divided the work?
 What responsibilities did each person have, and what contributions did each person make?
 Provide evidence of significant contributions, such as via commits on Github.
 Provide pointers to notes taken at team meetings; the notes should contain who contributed to the discussions, the flow of the discussions, how ideas were generated, the responsibilities that each team member handled, etc.

 **Grading:**
 Grading is divided into two parts:

 1. The presentation is worth 20 points, the final report 30 points, 30 for the conceptual problem analysis and discussion of detection and mitigation strategies, 20 for analyzing the problems with telemetry data.

-2. Contribution Score (integer score between 6-10 based on the Team Contributions and grader's observations of existing evidence):
+2. Contribution Score (integer score between 6-10 based on the Individual Contributions and grader's observations of existing evidence):
     - 6: Token contributions only
     - 7: Some participation, though limited in initiative and ideas
     - 8: Few active contributions